 Note: In no-fault car insurance states, claimants don't have this same range of options.
 If you're injured in a car accident in a no-fault state, you must turn to the personal injury protection coverage of your own car insurance policy for the payment of medical bills and other out-of-pocket losses, regardless of who caused the accident.
 Only if your claim reaches certain statutory thresholds can you step outside of no-fault and make a claim directly against the at-fault driver.
 But Alaska drivers don't need to worry about no-fault for an in-state accident.

-Alaska Statutes section 28.22.101 requires vehicle owners to have the following minimum amounts of liability car insurance coverage:
+Under the Alaska Mandatory Motor Vehicle Insurance Law (Alaska Statutes section 28.22.101) the state's vehicle owners are required to have the following minimum amounts of liability car insurance coverage:

 This basic coverage pays the medical bills, property damage bills, and other costs of drivers, passengers, and pedestrians who are injured or have their vehicle damaged in a car accident you cause, up to coverage limits.
 You can (and in some situations should) carry more coverage to protect you in case a serious crash results in significant car accident injuries and vehicle damage.
 Remember, once policy limits are exhausted, you are personally on the financial hook, so higher insurance limits can help protect your personal assets in the event of a serious crash.